 The Board also added that if in case the Covid 19 Pandemic situation will get improve and students will able to attend school then term I and II exams will be held in the school premises.
 On the other hand, if the pandemic situation got worsens and forces to completely shut the schools then Term I and II exams will be held from home.
 The board will conduct the examination based on the bifurcated syllabus for each term.

 Concerns about differential availability of electronic gadgets, connectivity and effectiveness of online teaching, and other socio-economic issues have also been considered by the board, particularly about students from economically weaker and those living in remote areas of the country.
-If you want to read about this scheme in detail click here.

 Join eMathsworld live Online Sessions of NCERT, CBSE, ICSE Class X, and XII Math and all other state board exams.
 You can ask numerous doubts from our expert Math tutors during live session class.